Click on the image to hear Trio Céleste play Beethoven and Mendelssohn at Rolling Hills United Methodist Church. |

 The other work was Felix Mendelssohn's Piano Trio No. 1 in D minor, Op.
 49, which as much as any other amongst his chamber music output counters any thoughts of him as a comfortably Biedermeier composer.
 Trio Céleste’s account of the first movement, if like the other three not quite up to Mendelssohn’s extremely fast metronome marks, was as wholeheartedly Molto allegro ed agitato as the succeeding slow movement—in the greatest imaginable contrast—fulfilled its Andante con moto tranquillo marking.

-Mendelssohn in 1834, five years
+Mendelssohn in 1834, five years before the First Piano Trio. |

 Next season, Classical Crossroads plans to return to free public live-audience concerts for both its “First Fridays at First!~fff” and “Second Sundays at Two” series, but with the innovation of simultaneous true livestreaming for those who cannot attend in person and with the resulting recording made available on Vimeo, potentially for a worldwide audience.
-All credit to them for having triumphed over Covid adversity while maintaining the highest artistic standards, and with the promise to come back stronger than ever—donations here
+All credit to them for having triumphed over Covid adversity while maintaining the highest artistic standards, and with the promise to come back stronger than ever—donations here!

 ---ooo---